harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!warning]
 >When declaring multiple variables on a single line (which should be generally avoided), the asterisk has to be included with each variable.
 For example, `int* ptr1, * ptr2;`.

+### Pointer initialization
+- A pointer that has not been initialized (e.g. `int* x;`) is sometimes called a **wild pointer**.
+	- Wile pointers contain a garbage address, and dereferencing a wild pointer will result in undefined behavior.
+Because of this, a pointer should always be initialized to a known value.
+- Since pointers hold addresses, when a pointer is assigned/initialized with a value, that value has to be an address.
+	- Reminder that the address-of operator `&` can be used to get an address of a value (e.g. `&x`).
+- Putting it all together, a pointer can be initialized -

 ## Intro to compound data types